Azure/azure-functions-java-worker/End2End/Queue/README.md

 - Add a messge in `myqueue` and the function will get triggered.

 ### Queue Output
-- Copy the `queueOut` url from log, then use postman send a POST request to this url, the function will get triggered.
+- Copy the `queueOutput` url from log, then use postman send a POST request to this url, the function will get triggered.